svermaji/terraform-aws/README.md

 ## 1-beginner
 For details check my blog: [Begin with Terraform](http://sv-technical.blogspot.com/2019/12/terraform.html)<br>
 This folder contains terraform sample scripts that
-  - create roles, users (not using for security reasons)
+  - creates roles, users (not using for security reasons)
-  - create instance using ssh
+  - creates instance using ssh
-  - create groups
+  - creates groups
   - ami
   - ec2 etc